-The soundtrack Theremin and timpani are very effective.
+The soundtrack of Theremin and Timpani is very effective.
 Fanfare horns.
 Then the voice of Carradine “Speak Adam Penner.”
 Penner tells him that he tried but no one would listen.
 The disembodied voice of Noymann tells him that he’s failed.
-Penner asks for more time. but the voice tells him that his voice is not enough, he is alone, he will not succeed but the people of earth will have one more warning.
-As the 3 stand there, Phyllis doesn’t hear anything but John says “listen that rasping sound, the breathing, they’re gone.”
+Penner asks for more time. but the voice tells him that his voice is not enough, he is alone, and he will not succeed but the people of Earth will have one more warning.
+As the 3 stand there, Phyllis doesn’t hear anything but John says “Listen that rasping sound, the breathing, they’re gone.”
 John grabs Phyllis’s arm.
 Penner asks, “What do you believe now John?”
 The crickets are the only natural sound left.
 John fumbles for the words and then says “Adam, what can we do, what can we possibly do?”
 “Nothing, the warning will come, then it will be up to the world.”

 “the first warning came in the form of a fatal plane crash outside Syracuse NY.”
 The control voice announcer starts to narrate the ensuing events.

 “The pilot had been killed, but within minutes the body had been inhabited by one of the invisible invaders”